meshanmhd/esams-beta/NETLIFY_TROUBLESHOOTING.md

 **Solutions**:
 - Use `npm ci` instead of `npm install` for more reliable builds
 - Ensure all dependencies are properly listed in package.json
-- Check Node.js version compatibility (use Node 18)
+- Check Node.js version compatibility (use Node 18.20.4)
+- Verify TypeScript is installed as dev dependency
+- Check for any missing environment variables

 ### 3. Next.js Plugin Issues
 **Error**: Plugin-related build failures